Crash of a Beechcraft 65-A80-8800 Excalibur in Hamilton: 6 killed

 Circumstances:

-The crew was engaged in a training mission and left New Plymouth AFB in the day.
-En route, the twin engine aircraft disappeared without trace.
-SAR operations were conducted and eventually suspended few days later as no trace of the aircraft nor the crew was found.
-A hunter found the wreckage in a wooded area located on a slope of Mt Egmont on January 17, 1974.
+The crew was engaged in a training mission and departed New Plymouth AFB in the day.
+The airplane failed to return to base and was lost without trace.
+SAR operations were initiated but eventually suspended few days later as no trace of the airplane nor the crew was found.
+A hunter found the burned wreckage in a wooded area located on Mt Egmont on 17 January 1974.
 Mt Egmont was later renamed Mt Taranaki.

 Crew: